EvergreenTheTree/dotfiles/SOFTWARE.md

   though evince is okay.
 I would use okular on KDE.
 - Sumatra PDF: Another PDF viewer.
 It is the only good open source viwewer I could find for windows _(and linux)_, though it is kind of ugly.
-- Gutenprint Drivers: Printer drivers.
+- Epson escpr: Printer driver.
 'Nuff said.
+- Pandoc: An awesome document converter.

 # Multimedia